Military Review

 Mig-15 exceeded its main rival in just two indicators of climb and armament: two 23-mm caliber cannons and one 37-mm with high rate of fire, the shells of which pierced any armor.
 For the rest of the characteristics of these fighters were equal.

-In the spring of 1951, having suffered significant losses, 12 bombers and 4 fighters, during an attack on the railway bridge across the Yaludzyan River and without shooting down a single Soviet aircraft, even using the latest F-86s in battle, the Americans realized that they were opposed by a modern Soviet fighter.
-It was decided to get the air car at any cost.
+In the spring of 1951, having suffered significant losses, 12 bombers and 4 fighters, when attacking the railway bridge across the Yaludzyan river and without knocking down a single Soviet plane, even using the latest F-86 in battle, the Americans realized that they were opposed by a modern Soviet fighter.
+It was decided to get an air car at any cost.

 The US military developed a plan to capture the MiG-15 and began to diligently implement it.
 But they did not take into account a very important factor, the skill of the Soviet aces pilots, many of whom went through the second world war and had no small combat experience, all attempts by US pilots to seize the MiG failed successfully.